 One of the easiest ways to make a potentially cute and quaint home feel dated and old is by skipping out on cleaning.
 If possible, hire professional cleaners before you take photos for your listing and before you show the home to anyone in person, particularly any carpets in the home.
 The latest technology to come on to the carpet cleaning scene is dry foam carpet cleaning.
 Dry foam carpet cleaning works by applying a biodegradable powder cleaner to the carpet which is then pushed down deep into the fibers using a motorized machine and brush.
 The powder then absorbs dirt before being removed.
-This method of carpet cleaning involves no drying time, making great for a last minute clean if you’ve got a showing scheduled for that day.
+Keep in mind that even a carpet that looks clean can still hold up to one pound of dirt per square yard!
+Fortunately, this method of carpet cleaning involves no drying time, making great for a last-minute clean if you’ve got a showing scheduled for that day.

 Brighten The Room

 Similar to keeping a home clean, adding more light to a space is a quick fix to improve the appearance of an otherwise outdated room.
 A well-lit room tends to feel larger and more open, which is often a valuable trait in an older home.
 Regardless, it’s important to cover and repair water stains from leaking pipes, clean windows, and ensure that your lighting is up to par.